-Medical professionals diagnose gout or pseudo-gout by taking synovial fluid from the infected joint in the process of arthrocentesis.
-A lab technician prepares a wet smear on a slide and uses polarized microscopy to determine the presence of sodium urate crystals (gout) or calcium pyrophosphate dehydrate or “CPPD” (pseudo-gout) within the fluid extracted from the infected joint.
+Polarizing Microscopes with a gout kit are used by medical professionals to diagnose gout or pseudo-gout by taking synovial fluid from the infected joint during the process of arthrocentesis and for the diagnosis of arthritis.
+A lab technician prepares a wet smear on a slide and uses polarized microscopy to determine the presence of sodium urate crystals (gout) or calcium pyrophosphate dehydrate or CPPD (pseudo-gout) within the fluid extracted from the infected joint.

 If a polarizing microscope is not available, a tentative diagnosis can be made if needle-shaped monosodium urate crystals are identified using ordinary light microscopy.
 CPPD crystals are small rods, squares, or rhomboids and are usually harder to identify with light microscopy.